-Your oncology team will monitor your white blood cell count, paying close attention to your neutrophil count, and they will prescribe additional treatments if needed to keep your white blood cells from dropping too low.
 There are no symptoms of a low white blood cell count, but if you develop an infection you may notice a fever.
-If you have a fever alert your oncology team immediately.
+If you have a fever, alert your oncology team immediately.

 Chemotherapy begins on the first day of the cycle.
-Cycles can last anywhere from about two to four weeks depending on the chemotherapy drug or combination of drugs.
+Cycles can last anywhere from about two to four weeks, depending on the combination of drugs.

-Chemotherapy generally lasts between about three to six months.
-The total length of chemotherapy treatments may vary depending on the stage of breast cancer, including how far it has spread in the body, as well as a number of other factors.
+Chemotherapy generally lasts about three to six months.
+The total length of chemotherapy treatment may vary depending on the stage of breast cancer and a number of other factors.

-If you have HER2-positive breast cancer, talk to your oncology team about chemotherapy and your treatment schedule.
+If you have HER2-positive breast cancer, first-line treatment will likely include a targeted drug and chemotherapy.
+Ask your oncology team any questions you have about targeted therapies, chemotherapy, and your treatment schedule.